 How remote patient monitoring has grown during COVID-19

-Even robust and resilient medicare systems are facing a shortage of medical practitioners, personal protective equipment, hospital beds, and mechanical ventilators in intensive-care-units.
+Even robust and resilient medicare systems face a shortage of medical practitioners, personal protective equipment, hospital beds, and mechanical ventilators in intensive care units.
 Remote Patient Monitoring (RPM) resolves this problem.
 RPM is the employment of digital technology to track a patient’s vital signs in outpatient environments like their homes, revolutionizing the healthcare industry by reshaping the quality of medical care and expanding the healthcare financial billing operations.
-Many remote patient monitoring companies are offering advanced RPM systems that are designed with medical alert systems, device-agnostic, smart, and secure responses, with a GPS for active older adults who may be susceptible to falls or wandering.
-The RPM system is an artificial intelligence-powered health intelligence platform, with medical and biometric sensors, IoT home sensors and with 24/7 monitoring of patients.
+Many remote patient monitoring companies offer advanced RPM systems designed with medical alert systems, device-agnostic, smart, and secure responses, with a GPS for active older adults who may be susceptible to falls or wandering.
+The RPM system is an artificial intelligence-powered health intelligence platform, with medical and biometric sensors, IoT home sensors, and 24/7 monitoring of patients.

-New policies have been introduced to promote the development of non-invasive monitoring devices by The Food and Drug Administration (FDA).
-These policies have profoundly affected the measuring of the respiratory rate (RR) of patients, which is poorly recorded in the status quo, despite its relevance due to the pandemic.
-Current COVID-19 guidelines suggest measuring resting respiratory rate to enlighten triage decisions, diagnosis, prognosis, and as criteria for ICU admission, to identify patient deterioration, as a result of the virus.
+New policies have been introduced to promote non-invasive monitoring devices by The Food and Drug Administration (FDA).
+These policies have profoundly affected the measuring of patients’ respiratory rate (RR), which is poorly recorded in the status quo, despite its relevance due to the pandemic.
+Current COVID-19 guidelines suggest measuring resting respiratory rate to enlighten triage decisions, diagnosis, prognosis, and as criteria for ICU admission, to identify patient deterioration due to the virus.

 Chronic disease management and the coronavirus

-As per the International Journal of Technology Assessment in Healthcare, the aims of the research were two-fold: first, to systematically theoretically review the cost-effectiveness of telehealth at home for chronic diseases, and second to develop a mechanism of the economic evaluation of home telehealth projects for patients with chronic illnesses.
-With 22 studies and 4,871 patients on telehealth from the home of chronic illnesses from 1998 till 2008, the results highlighted how telehealth was found to be financially effective for the healthcare system and insurance providers, as well as cost-effective for patients suffering from a chronic disease.
+As per the International Journal of Technology Assessment in Healthcare, the research aims were two-fold: first, to systematically theoretically review the cost-effectiveness of telehealth at home for chronic diseases, and second to develop a mechanism of the economic evaluation of home telehealth projects for patients with chronic illnesses.
+With 22 studies and 4,871 patients on telehealth from the home of chronic illnesses from 1998 till 2008, the results highlighted how telehealth was found to be financially effective for the healthcare system and insurance providers and cost-effective for patients suffering from a chronic disease.
 However, its impact from a societal perspective remains uncertain, especially with older adults.
-Nevertheless, presently, increasing apprehensions about ensuring quality chronic disease management and healthcare access loomed on primary care providers across the country in March 2020.
+Nevertheless, increasing apprehensions about ensuring quality chronic disease management and healthcare access loomed on primary care providers across the country in March 2020.
 Meanwhile, patients suffering from chronic diseases had no other option but to rely on telehealth and remote patient monitoring.

-An April 2020 report from Evidation portrayed that approximately 50 percent of patients with a chronic illness are perturbed about visiting their healthcare provider office for a non-coronavirus healthcare need.
+An April 2020 report from Evidation portrayed that approximately 50 percent of patients with a chronic illness are perturbed about visiting their healthcare provider’s office for a non-coronavirus healthcare need.
 Ten percent of those respondents said they were so worried; they would forego medical care for the chronic disease altogether.
 This spelled out a potentially catastrophic healthcare landscape.
 A dilemma of whether patients should continue to forego their chronic disease management physical check-ins vs. visiting their medical practitioners with the potential risk of contracting the virus in the hospital.
-Thus, older adults, although uncomfortable with the idea, had to resort to RPM in an acute medicare crisis.
+Thus, although uncomfortable with the idea, older adults had to resort to RPM in an acute medicare crisis.
 These perpetuated further problems.
-A large percentage of older adults in the chronic disease population lacked the technological ability to have a video conference via a smartphone or a computer.
+Many older adults in the chronic disease population lacked the technological ability to have a video conference via a smartphone or a computer.
 Moreover, even when older adult patients have an adult child or a grandchild who could assist them in setting up the telehealth and telemedicine, social distancing protocols are making that an arduous task at hand.

 The Telehealth Landscape post-COVID-19